testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic`

-:white_check_mark:  **Do:** Define the HTTP requests and responses inside the hook that is executed before each test (Jest - beforeEach, Mocha - before)
+:white_check_mark:  **Do:** Define the default HTTP requests and responses inside the hook that is executed before each test (Jest - beforeEach, Mocha - before) so every test will start with a clean slate.
+Often tests override some request`s behaviour,

 Simple - Redefine expected net behaviour in beforeEach to ensure there is no messy state Why - Sometimes test override the defaults and leave messy state + See all in one place